lomash-relia/QAPipleline-using-LLMs/README.md

 1. Clone this repository to kaggle or your local machine.
 2. Open the "qa-llamacpp-pipeline" notebook.
+3. Configure notebook environment and input pdf.
-3. Run the notebook cells to execute the tasks and generate summaries, questions, and answers.
+4. Run the notebook cells to execute the tasks and generate summaries, questions, and answers.

 ## Acknowledgments

-- This project utilizes the compute power generously provided by Kaggle and open large language models available on huggingface using llamacpp.
+- This project utilized the compute power generously provided by Kaggle and open large language models available on huggingface using llamacpp.